Kiyoshi364/websemantica/docs/main.typ

   Semantic Web attempts to
   bring machine-readable information
   to the web
-  by using technologies such as
+  by using frameworks such as
   Resource Description Framework (RDF).
   In RDF,
   the resources (data) are represented as graph nodes